Sesame Cucumber Salad

 1 Peel the cucumbers.
 Cut them into quarters, lengthwise.
 (If the seeds are bitter, scrape out the seeds and discard.)
 Cut the cucumbers again, crosswise, into 1/2-inch thick pieces.

 2 Place cucumbers into a serving bowl.
 Sprinkle with salt.
-Toss with sesame oil, seasoned rice vinegar, and chili flakes.
+Toss with sesame oil, seasoned rice vinegar, basil (if using), and chili flakes.
+Sprinkle with toasted sesame seeds if using.